SammithaS/Assignment/README.md

 # Hello-world snap-in(Priority Assigment)
 `Priority Assignment Automation(Hello-world snap-in)` contains code for automating priority assignment.
 It gets triggered each time new work-item is created.

+**The features are:**
+* Assigns priority automatically when work-item is created.
+* Can change priority in configuration of snap-in.

 ### Tech stack
    TypeScript